moveit/moveit.ros.org/about/index.markdown

 MoveIt! is an open source project that is the result of the combined efforts of a large international community and multiple organizations.
 Many people have played a key role in making MoveIt! what it is today and they are awknowledged below - thank you!

-The primary governance of MoveIt! takes place during monthly meetings of the maintainers and core contributors through general consensus.
+The primary governance of MoveIt! takes place during monthly meetings of the maintainers and core contributors through majority vote.
 Organizational leadership and administration is lead by [PickNik Consulting](https://picknik.ai/).

 ## Maintainers